 If you come by train, the international line from Budapest (Hungary) is the most convenient one if you’re planning to stay in Transylvania or even Bucharest.
 Be sure to book a couchette as most of these train connections are overnight.

 Check all train routes on http://mersultrenurilor.infofer.ro

-The best time to visit is late April to early November if you want to see as many landmarks as possible.
+The best time to visit is from late April to early November if you want to see as many landmarks as possible.
 Winters are usually cold, and the temperatures drop below zero Celsius many times.
-The temperatures and weather conditions vary inside Romania, depending on altitude and geographical position.
+The temperatures and weather conditions vary across Romania, depending on altitude and geographical position.